beniroquai/Monolithic-Smartphonemicroscope-Adapter/Readme.md

 - we added a white light as a light source attached to an old phone charger

+Other phones will also work.
+Eventually one has to adapt the CAD file to match the camera positio.
+Please file an issue.
+I'm happy to help! :-)

 ## 📷 Hands-on VIDEO
 A video to see the module in action can be found [here](https://photos.app.goo.gl/RLnbFnBnvYj6ESjV7)